How to visit Yala National Park on safari: A complete guide

 Mid-range accommodation

-This the ideal spot if you are seeking a little more luxury without compromising too much on your budget.
+This is the ideal spot if you are seeking a little more luxury without compromising too much on your budget.

 You can book your mid-range accommodation with Booking.com.